chaisebasse/Satellite-Tracker/README.md

 ## Conclusion

 This is my first "real" python project, that I've pushed on GitHub anyways.
 While python was basically the first language I started programming in, I never went into the details of the language (not that I have with this project, but I still went deeper than usual).
 It was a pretty fun challenge to work with TLE data and sgp4 and all these space-related things, given that it was my first real time.
-Back in high school I wasn't that good in physics class, and I haven't had much interest in space ever since.

 I don't know if I'll ever improve the program, but if you want me to, again don't hesitate to contact me!